salesforce/omakase/readme.md

 #### Prefixer

-_experimental!_

 The `Prefixer` plugin enables automatic vendor prefixing.
 It will analyze all prefixable selectors, properties, at-rules function and keyword names, and automatically prepend prefixed-equivalents based on the specified level of browser support.
-For
-example:
+For example:

 ```css
 .class {